Session Chair Responsibility

 After the Session

-Please return the laser pointer and timer and initial the Symposium Assistant’s time sheet.
+Please return the laser pointer and timer to your Symposium Assistant and sign/initial their time sheet.

 Thank you for volunteering!